CDCgov/data-exchange-upload/reupload-tool/README.md

 - dest - The name of the file to be re-uploaded under.
 Can be the same name as `src` without the path prefixes.
 - srcaccountid - The unique label or identifier of the storage account where the `src` file is located.
 Available options are `edav` and `routing`.

+### Environment Variables

+The following environment variables need to be set.

+- DEX_URL - The FQDN of the Upload API endpoint.
+For example, `https://apidev.cdc.gov`.
+- SKIP_AUTH - True or false to use SAMS to get an auth token before uploading files.
+Must be false if `DEX_URL` is set to a public URL.
+Defaults to `false`.
+- SAMS_USERNAME - Username of a SAMS SYS account that has access to the Upload API.
+- SAMS_PASSWORD - Password of a SAMS SYS account that has access to the Upload API.
+- EDAV_STORAGE_ACCOUNT_NAME - The name of the EDAV storage account where files are located.
+Must match the storage account used by the specified DEX environment.
+- ROUTING_STORAGE_CONNECTION_STRING - Fully qualified Azure connection string to the routing storage account.
+Must match the same environment where files will be uploaded to.
+- AZURE_CLIENT_ID - Client ID of the Azure service principle used for the specified DEX environment.
+- AZURE_CLIENT_SECRET - Client Secret of the Azure service principle used for the specified DEX environment.
+- AZURE_TENANT_ID - Tenant ID of the Azure service principle used for the specified DEX environment.

+This can be done by setting via JVM system properties with the `-D` flag on the command line, or by creating a `local.properties` in this directory.

 ### Build and Run

 This program uses Gradle to build and run a jar file.
 You can do this with the following command: